avinashsinghdhillon/AvinashSinghPortfolio/README.md

 # AvinashSinghPortfolio
-This is my showcase of projects, skills and abilities.
+This is a showcase of my projects, skills and abilities.